zzril/CTF-Writeups/picoCTF/2021/checkpass/Writeup.md

 password caused the current value in `bl`.
 Since the chosen password does not
 contain duplicate characters, we also know what index in the password leads to
 the current comparison!
-Having cracked the cubstitution part also allows us to find the character that
+Having cracked the substitution part also allows us to find the character that
 would get substituted by the compare value at `[rdi + rbp*0x1]`.
 This is the
 character that would lead to the comparison being evaluated to true, so this
 must be the correct value at the found index in the password.

 `solve.py` implements this mechanism and spits out the flag:
 `picoCTF{t1mingS1deChann3l_gVQSfJxl3VPFGQ}`

+(Not sure where the timing side channel is here.)